Campaign for Real Ale

 • New Inn Telephone(01843) 826142 2 Tothill Street Minster-in-Thanet CT12 4AG

-Busy gastropub in the Village centre.
+Busy pub in the Village centre.
 Rotating lower ABV beers throughout the year.
 Timothy Taylor Landlord makes a regular apperance.
 Nicely decorred out with open fire in the winter.
 Comfortable environment with friendly landlord and landlady, very accommodating.

 • Smugglers Retreat Telephone(01843) 820700 Tothill Street Minster-in-Thanet CT12 4AQ